George Baldock: Tributes

 The day after Baldock's death, Greece played against England (the country of Baldock's birth) in the UEFA Nations League at Wembley Stadium.
 The Greek players had learned of his death the night before the game, and were reported to have barely slept.
 The Hellenic Football Federation requested that UEFA postpone the game, but were told that there was no available future date.
 Greece won the game 2–1, their first ever victory over England, with goalscorer Vangelis Pavlidis lifting a Baldock shirt alongside his teammates to celebrate both the first goal and the full-time whistle, and dedicating the victory to him.

 On 24 October 2024, Panathinaikos played English club Chelsea in their first home match since the death of Baldock.
 They remembered him with a live performance of "Starman" by a local band, and displays of his squad number 32.
 An employee of the visiting club handed over a Milton Keynes Dons shirt with Baldock's name to be displayed in his locker at the training ground.

 On 15 July 2025, the players of the Greek national team donated part of their bonus for the team's promotion to the League A of UEFA Nations League to Baldock's family.

+Legacy

+Following his death, Baldock's family created The George Baldock Foundation in his memory, providing opportunities for disadvantaged children through sport.
+In 2026, two of his former clubs, Sheffield United and Milton Keynes Dons provided free football training camps to disadvantaged children in their areas, funded by and in partnership with Baldock's foundation.